enchantmenttable/prompt-manager/README.md

-# Prompt Manager Chrome Extension Template
+# MonoPrompt Chrome Extension Template

 This is a lightweight Manifest V3 template that includes a popup, background service worker, and options page.
 Use it as a starting point for building prompt management tooling or any other extension ideas.